vrugtehagel/yozo/README.md

 ## Todo

-Below this, there's a more detailed breakdown of the site and what's needed.
+Below this, there's a more detailed breakdown of the site and what's still needed.

  - Add sourcemaps
  - More byteshaving
+ - Add highlighting to inline `<code>`
  - Create /docs/ pages
  - Lock in modules by writing tests (in their respective page in /docs/)
  - Create tour